learn-co-curriculum/ds-curriculum-team/style_guide.md

 Capitalize every word except: "a," "an," "and," "at," "but," "by," "for," "in," "nor," "of," "on," "or," "out," "so," "the," "to," "up," and "yet."

+<a name="wc_terminal"></a>
+### Terminal, console, etc.

+Given our subject matter we have to be careful not to conflate `bash`, `shell`, `command line`, `command prompt`.
+It's important to be clear on which layer of abstracting you're working with, where.
+The general preferred nouns should be `terminal` and `shell`.
+Here are tips for sensing the boundary:

+* All students should be pointed to the `terminal`.
+Pretty safe.
+This means the terminal emulation program, i.e. the thing that handles raw input and output and painting a screen. **NOTE** it does not process the input for semantic meaning. `ls` is handled by the **shell** not the **terminal**.
+You _can_ type `ls` into the termainal though.
+* `the shell` takes input, thinks, prints things out.
+Pretty safe.
+Use this when you're trying to talk about the OS level mechanics.
+The shell doesn't paint the screen.
+* `Terminal` is a command used only by Mac users.
+Not safe
+* `console`s exist in Chrome and in an XTerm.
+Not safe.
+* `bash` is a specific shell.
+Probably not safe.
+* The command prompt is the thing set by `PS1`, might be safe to orient by, but it doesn't process data, etc.
+* The command-line...roughly the same as shell, but it's really a style of of interaction.
+Prefer shell.

 ## Engaging Writing

 <a name="tone"></a>